7 Design Decisions That Transformed This Home by Bringing the Light In

 Purpose-driven.

-We don’t design for applause — we design for peace.
+We design for peace.

 Final Reflection

-This home didn’t need excess.
+This home did not need excess.

 It needed clarity.